This post is part of a series:

 Stage 1: Anticipation (Weeks -3 to -1)

-The first phase of training starts before you even begin running.
+The first phase of marathon training starts before you even begin running.

 Counting down the days until your daily runs shift from just another run to a marathon training run.

-If you are a planner like me you pour over plan options deciding which to do.
-Pick a plan and enter it into your planner with all the color coded care it deserves.
+If you are a planner like me, you pour over training plan options deciding which to do.
+You pick a plan and enter it into your planner with all the color-coded care it deserves.

 What To Do